macgamer22/EyeMovement/README.md

 Future Improvements:

-Add closing of eyes when mouse is not moved for a couple seconds and quickly open as soon as mouse movement is detected.
+Add closing of eyes when mouse is not moved for a certain time and quickly open as soon as mouse movement is detected.

 ==================================================================